spotfiresoftware/tibco-streaming-community/components/escaped-identifier-mapper/README.md

 # Escaped Identifier Mapper Operator

-This project provides a Spotfire StreamBase Operator that simply maps its input to its output, but renaming any field name that is escaped (those with "#...") according to a simple prefix configured in the properties.
+This project provides a TIBCO Streaming Operator that simply maps its input to its output, but renaming any field name that is escaped (those with "#...") according to a simple prefix configured in the properties.

 # Gotchas